 One defect of the book is a curious insensitivity to the nature of antisemitism.
 In noting that one conspiracy theory centres on a “cabal” around the Project for the New American Century (PNAC) planning the atrocity to supply a pretext to intervene in the Middle East, the authors neglect to note that this is usually explained as means of eliminating Israel’s rivals—and that Jewish-American officials such as Paul Wolfowitz are held up as consciously working for such ends.
 This occurs again when the authors, surveying the 9/11 murderers, say that “Palestine” was “the factor that united the conspirators”, from Bin Ladin on down, and hint that this “principle political grievance” might have been alleviated by a more even-handed American approach between Israel and the Palestinians.
 This is wrong from just about every angle.

-For a start, Bin Ladin didn’t focused much on Palestine until years after 9/11, specifically after what is now the Islamic State, then-al-Qaeda in Mesopotamia, brought discredit on the organisation by its conduct in Iraq and Bin Ladin needed a distraction.
+For a start, Bin Ladin didn’t focus much on Palestine until years after 9/11, specifically after what is now the Islamic State, then-al-Qaeda in Mesopotamia, brought discredit on the organisation by its conduct in Iraq and Bin Ladin needed a distraction.
 In his February 1998 declaration of war “against Jews and Crusaders”, Bin Ladin made a glancing reference to “the Jews’ petty state” that would pass from the scene amid the fires of holy war, but focused on Iraq, where Saddam Husayn’s regime was under sanctions and near-daily bombardment to maintain the no-fly zones, and Saudi Arabia, where the government had blasphemously hosted U.S. forces on Islamic holy land and provided them a platform to “fight the neighbouring Muslim peoples” (it was from Saudi territory that the planes strafing Saddam took off).

 Secondly, the lead operatives of the 9/11 conspiracy signed-up in late 1999, at the exact moment an American-mediated peace deal seemed at hand between Israel and the Palestinians.
 Al-Qaeda, of course, rejected any settlement that left Israel intact since it views the whole area between the Mediterranean Sea and the River Jordan as one province in a future caliphate.